-Customers can also click on a Feedback score to see detailed seller ratings.
+Customers can also click on a feedback score to see detailed seller ratings.

 Again, if they like what they see, they’ll be much more likely to buy.
 But how do each of those things work?

-Your basic score is calculated very simply.
+While eBay no longer provides this information in their seller ratings guide, your basic score is calculated very simply.
 A buyer can give you a positive, neutral, or negative rating on a purchase.
 Positive will give you +1 to your score, negative will give you -1, and neutral won’t affect it.

 You get a yellow star once your score reaches 10.
 If a seller has no stars, it means that they haven’t received at least 10 more positive reviews than negative reviews.
 Generally, they just haven’t sold much yet.

 eBay seller stars change color over time, eventually reaching green.
 Then they turn into shooting stars and go back to yellow again.
-The highest possible ranking is a silver shooting star for a Feedback score of at least 1 million.
+The highest possible ranking is a silver shooting star for a feedback score of at least 1 million.